‘Secrets‘ by Letitia Elizabeth Landon is a ten-line poem, without a rhyme scheme, that speaks on the secrets kept by the world.

 A sorrow silent, gloomy, and unknown,

 Yet colouring the future from the past.

 The speaker has separated this poem into two distinct parts, the first, lines 1-4, speaks of the nature of human beings to place some value or importance on sorrow.
-The speaker is describing that pleasure one gets from bad things happening and the way that one may relish in the justification of their own negative thoughts.
+The speaker is describing the pleasure one gets from bad things happening and the way that one may relish in the justification of their own negative thoughts.

 She begins by speaking of the secrets that life has, they are “dark,” but are not universally feared or hated.
 There are “few hearts” that do not “treasure…some sorrow from the world.”
-These secrets could refer to the general capacity for unfortunate events to happen in every day life or the grander, more unfortunate proceedings that shape the structure of society.
+These secrets could refer to the general capacity for unfortunate events to happen in everyday life or the grander, more unfortunate proceedings that shape the structure of society.
 Either way, the speaker is reminding the reader that life is not only beautiful, it has a dark side.

 There are many, she says, that find some comfort or enjoyment in the “silent, gloomy, and unknown” parts of life.
-These things, are often the more interesting as they have a way of “colouring the future from the past.”
+These things, are often more interesting as they have a way of “colouring the future from the past.”
 The world is often controlled to a greater extent by these darker happenings.